 Parabolic SAR is used to determine the direction of the price of a security.
 Developed by Welles Wilder it is also known as “stop and reverse system”.

 This indicator is graphically shown as a series of dots on the chart placed either above or below the price.
-In case of a downtrend a dots are placed below the price and in case of uptrend dots are placed above the price.
+In the case of a downtrend a dots are placed above the price and in case of uptrend dots are placed below the price.

 Momentum Technical Indicators